-- 1. Insert the USB flash disk that contains the latest BIOS file to the USB port. - Enter the Advanced Mode of the BIOS setup program.
+- 1. Insert the USB flash disk that contains the latest BIOS file to the USB port. - 2.
+Enter the Advanced Mode of the BIOS setup program.
 Go to the Tool menu to select ASUS EZ Flash Utility and press <Enter> to enable it. - 3.
-Press <Tab> to switch to the Drive field. - Press the Up/Down arrow keys to find the USB flash disk that contains the latest BIOS, and then press <Enter>. - 5.
-Press <Tab> to switch to the Folder Info field. - Press the Up/Down arrow keys to find the BIOS file, and then press <Enter> to perform the BIOS update process.
+Press <Tab> to switch to the Drive field. - 4.
+Press the Up/Down arrow keys to find the USB flash disk that contains the latest BIOS, and then press <Enter>. - 5.
+Press <Tab> to switch to the Folder Info field. - 6.
+Press the Up/Down arrow keys to find the BIOS file, and then press <Enter> to perform the BIOS update process.
 Reboot the system when the update process is done.

-- Ensure to load the BIOS default settings to ensure system compatibility and stability.
+- This function supports USB flash disks formatted using FAT32/16 on a single partition only. - Ensure to load the BIOS default settings to ensure system compatibility and stability.
 Select the Load Optimized Defaults item under the Exit menu. - DO NOT shut down or reset the system while updating the BIOS to prevent system boot failure!